 (8) Implementation

 (a) Approved programs leading to licenses set forth in 603 CMR 7.06 will be required to implement the requirements set forth in 603 CMR 7.08 by July 1, 2016.

+(b) Approved programs leading to licenses set forth in 603 CMR 7.06 will be required to implement new subject matter knowledge in accordance with the Subject Matter Knowledge Guidelines within 18 months of issuance of the new or updated Subject Matter Knowledge Guidelines.

 7.04: Types of Educator Licenses, Requirements for Licensure, Licenses Issued, and Requirements for Field-Based Experience